matschie1/MQTTDevice/README.md

 ### Requirements: (2019.08)

-- Arduino IDE 1.8.9
+* Arduino IDE 1.8.9
-- ESP8266 by ESP8266 Community version 2.5.2
+* ESP8266 by ESP8266 Community version 2.5.2
-- download lib folder from repository
+* download lib folder from repository

--- EventManager
+  * EventManager

--- ESP8266HTTPUpdateServer
+  * ESP8266HTTPUpdateServer

-- modify MQTTDevice.ino as you prefer:
+* modify MQTTDevice.ino as you prefer:

--- set useDisplay true or false
+  * set useDisplay true or false

--- VSCode: change path as your need #include "C:/Arduino/git/MQTTDevice/icons.h".
+  * VSCode change path: #include "C:/Arduino/git/MQTTDevice/icons.h".

--- Arduino IDE: simply use #include "icons.h".
+  * Arduino IDE: simply use #include "icons.h".

-- download and install the following libs in your Arduino IDE:
+* download and install the following libs in your Arduino IDE:

-NTPClient by Fabrice Weinberg Version 3.1.0
+  * NTPClient by Fabrice Weinberg Version 3.1.0

-Adafruit GFX Library by Adafruit Version 1.5.6
+  * Adafruit GFX Library by Adafruit Version 1.5.6

-Adafruit SSD1306 by Adafruit Version 1.3.0
+  * Adafruit SSD1306 by Adafruit Version 1.3.0

-ArduinoJSON by Benoit Blanchon Version 5.13.4 (only use this version!
+  * ArduinoJSON by Benoit Blanchon Version 5.13.4 (only use this version!
 Do not update this lib!)

-DallasTemperature by Miles Burton Version 3.8.0
+  * DallasTemperature by Miles Burton Version 3.8.0

-OneWire By Jim Studt Version 2.3.4
+  * OneWire By Jim Studt Version 2.3.4

-PubSubClient by Nick O'Leary Version 2.7.0
+  * PubSubClient by Nick O'Leary Version 2.7.0

-Time by Michael Margolis Version 1.5.0
+  * Time by Michael Margolis Version 1.5.0

-Timezone by Jack Christensen Version 1.2.2
+  * Timezone by Jack Christensen Version 1.2.2

-WiFiManager by tzapu Version 0.14.0
+  * WiFiManager by tzapu Version 0.14.0

-TimeZone lib: open file library.properties and change the line architectures=avr into architectures=*
+  * TimeZone lib: open file library.properties and change the line architectures=avr into architectures=*

 Please note: starting with Version 1.03 you need to install Adafruit SSD1306 and Adafruit GFX in your Arduino IDE.
 Libs are removed from repository!

 ### Main Functions

-- Add, edit and remove sensors, actors and induction
+* Add, edit and remove sensors, actors and induction
-- Configure OLED display
+* Configure OLED display
-- Configure misc settings
+* Configure misc settings
-- Firmware and SPIFFS Over the Air Update
+* Firmware and SPIFFS Over the Air Update
-- Firmware and SPIFFS update by file upload
+* Firmware and SPIFFS update by file upload
-- Filebrowser for easy file management (eg backup and restore config.json)
+* Filebrowser for easy file management (eg backup and restore config.json)
-- DS18B20 temperature offset
+* DS18B20 temperature offset

 ### Misc Menu:
 In misc menu you can
-- configure time period to update sensor, actor, induction, system and display data
+* configure time period to update sensor, actor, induction, system and display data
-- reset WiFi settings		-> ESP device will reboot in AP mode!
+* reset WiFi settings		-> ESP device will reboot in AP mode!
-- clear all settings		-> ESP device will reboot in AP mode!
+* clear all settings		-> ESP device will reboot in AP mode!
-- edit MQTT broker IP address
+* edit MQTT broker IP address
-- configure event handling (actors and induction on/off with delay)
+* configure event handling (actors and induction on/off with delay)
-- configure Debug output serial monitor
+* configure Debug output serial monitor
-- configure mDNS
+* configure mDNS

 ### EventManager:
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.